-The structure is significantly used in Terracotta Temples of Bengal as a symbol reviving Hinduism after a powerful Islamic influence during medieval times.
+The structure is significantly used in Terracotta Temples of Bengal as a symbol of reviving Hinduism after a powerful Islamic influence during medieval times.
 Thus, we can say that BANGLA ROOFS are associated with late Mughal and Rajput architecture of Northern India.
 These temples showcase domes from Islamic architecture combined with very personal BANGLADAAR ROOFS shaping together traditional Bengali architecture.

 Though Rajput architecture mainly glorifies JHAROKHA- but some of the later monuments built during 18th and 19th centuries are inspired by Bangla roofs.

 Lately, Banglaroofs became an inspiration for modern day architects and are largely adapted in residential bungalows and houses of Bengal.

 The Bangladaar or Gable roof is popularly known as CHALA STYLE (rural Bengal huts) of architecture in Bengal typically with two, four or eight curved edges.
 These roofs are comparatively not luxurious, rather, they are prime examples of how simple traditional thatched-roofs of Bengal are transformed and adopted as a permanent architecture element and a symbol of Bhakti and Revival of Hinduism in Bengal.

 Also known as ek-bangla or twin-hut, it is the most common type of structure that has two sloping roofs with curved cornices meeting at curved ridges.
 In Bengal, this form was majorly used for entrance gateways to temple enclosures.
 Jor Bangla Mandir displays an excellent example of do-chala roofing.